 Mazel Tots, 11:00 a.m.: Mazel Tots is the spot for kiddos on Shabbat mornings!
 Parent volunteers lead songs, prayers and stories.
 This program is geared for children from birth through kindergarten with their parents, but all are welcome.
 Please bring a small, kosher, nut-free snack for your child.

 Shabbat programs meet monthly from September through May.

-Our all new Shabbat Club makes it cool for kids @shul.
-Created by Beth El parents Jason Kay and Alan Tuvin, SC is for kids in grades 1-5.
-Songs, prayers, stories, games, snacks (did we say snacks?!!) and more make Shabbat Club the place to be!
-Attendance incentives help too!
+Our Shabbat Club makes it cool for kids @shul.
+Created and led by Beth El parents Jason Kay, Alan Tuvin, Sarah Willen & Janel MacDermott.
+SC is for kids in grades K-5.
+Songs, prayers, stories, games, snacks and more make Shabbat Club the place to be!

 For more information about our children’s programs, please contact Rabbi Ilana Garber at 860-233-9696.